dayboard/blog/_posts/2016-10-02-add-links-to-tasks.md

 ![Alt](/assets/images/product/ref-links-focused.png "Add Reference Links")

-Ps.
-Your links will also be saved in history once the task has been completed, so you can go back and access the details at a later date if needed. :)
+P.S.
+Your links will also be saved in history once the task has been completed, so you can go back and access the details at a later date if you wish. :)

 Think this will be useful?
 Are there any other updates or features you'd like to see us create for you?
 Let us know at <a href="mailto:support@dayboard.co">support@dayboard.co</a>.